fitnr/twittergeo/README.md

 ### Setting up a config file

-Pasting in your consumer key and secret every time is boring.
+You'll need a `bots.yaml` (or `.json`) file with you keys, because copying and pasting them is boring, and environment variabled don't work if you have several applications.
 Save a config file like so:

 ````yaml
 apps: